CloudBindle/bindle/tester/docs/test_framework_jenkins.md

      cd seqware-sandbox/ansible_jenkins_slaves
      # Add your public keys to files/public_keys and edit the listed keys
      mkdir files/public_keys
-     # Add the public key of your launcher host here and save it
+     # Add the kjenkins public key
      vim files/public_keys/jenkins
      # Delete the "Copy maven configuration" task from site.yml if it hasn't been done already
      vim site.yml